- Robert De Niro, Drew Barrymore, Kate Beckinsale, Sam Rockwell

 - 95 min.

 - Release Date

 Look at the marketing campaign for Everybody’s Fine and you might think you’re in store for a feel-good Christmastime family comedy.
-The reality is much different than the badly photoshopped poster, and much less cheery than the movie being sold in the trailer.
+The reality is much different than the badly photoshopped poster, and much less cheery than the movie sold by the trailer.
 The actuality is sentimental and predictable, but pointedly more dramatic than audiences are probably expecting.
 Instead of a holiday romp chalked with spice and laughs, the result is a mature and schmaltzy story about how families can go through life without ever knowing the ones close to them.

 On the first stop, Frank’s painter son David in New York City doesn’t answer his apartment door.
-Through conversations between Frank’s children, shown on Frank’s telephone wire (these thirtysomethings don’t have cell phones?), we learn David is in some sort of trouble.
+Through conversations between Frank’s children, displayed atop Frank’s telephone wires (these thirtysomethings don’t have cell phones?), we learn David is in some sort of trouble.
 But all of the others have their secrets too, and they want to spare their father the worry and disappointment that might come from the truth, so they lie to him and say “everybody’s fine.”
-Daughter Amy (Kate Beckinsale), a Chicago ad executive, is expert at lying through her teeth; son Robert (Sam Rockwell) doesn’t turn out to be the orchestra conductor his father thought he was; daughter Rosie (Drew Barrymore) isn’t quite the posh Las Vegas dancer she claims to be.
+Daughter Amy (Kate Beckinsale), a Chicago ad executive, is an expert at lying through her teeth; son Robert (Sam Rockwell) doesn’t turn out to be the orchestra conductor his father thought he was; daughter Rosie (Drew Barrymore) isn’t quite the posh Las Vegas dancer she claims to be.